• Equestrian Lifestyle

 An Equestrian Life

-pony in stall
+pony in a stall

 Horses, Saint Simeon: "Pony Man"